-The first, cheapest and simplest remedy is to complain directly and promptly to the other A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses.; that is – talk about it.
+The first, cheapest and simplest remedy is to complain directly and promptly to the other party; that is – talk about it.
 This kind of remedy is much less expensive, and usually quicker, than those available from the legal system.
 Complaints involving companies or shops should be addressed to someone in a position of authority if you have been unable to resolve the problem with the person involved in the original transaction.
 It is often useful to put your complaint in writing.
-Where there is a reasonable basis for the complaint, most reputable businesses A document that sets out what a person wants to happen to their money and other property after they die. give a refund, exchange or repair.
+Where there is a reasonable basis for the complaint, most reputable businesses will give a refund, exchange or repair.

 If legal proceedings are commenced by the other party, seek legal advice immediately.